 - Star Trek: The Original Series:

 - The Garden is also referenced in the episode "The Apple", where a race of innocent humanoids serve a "god", Vaal, a computer shaped like a serpent head.
 After Kirk and company save the day and destroy the false god, the knowledge of good and evil is then known by the inhabitants.
-Spock makes a reference and Kirk asks if there is anyone onboard who remotely resembles Satan.
+Spock makes a reference to the Garden Of Eden - according to Chekov, the Garden was located just outside Moscow - and Kirk asks if there is anyone onboard who remotely resembles Satan.

 - Woody Guthrie's "Do Re Mi", about the Oakies, discusses the contrast between the migrants' idealized views of California and the harsh treatment they received when they got there.
 The chorus includes the lines: "California is a Garden of Eden, a paradise to live in or see".
 But rather than being cast out of the paradise due to their sin, the migrants are cast out due to lack of money.